 Planning remains an essential part of this stage in the mobile app development process.
 Before actual development efforts start, you will have to keep these things in mind:

 - choice a technology stack, and

 - define the development milestones.

+Checkout the things to do do when your mobile app is under development.
 A mobile app development process is made up of three basic parts: back-end/server technology, API, and the mobile app front-end.